Day Seven on Route 66:

 has installed some great-looking monuments and landscaping in the island:

 As I looked at the L.A. map earlier, I dreaded traveling along Foothill, thinking the traffic may be hectic.
 It’s exactly the opposite, laid back and traffic is relatively light.
 The only challenge I encountered was time.
-Driving across the northern L.A. suburbs took a few hours, but otherwise an interesting, scenic and relaxing drive.
+Driving The Mother Road across the northern L.A. suburbs took a few hours, but otherwise an interesting, scenic and relaxing drive.

 Rancho Cucamonga not only marked